-CVC recognises that responsible investment decisions and the effective management of companies can create benefits for a broad range of stakeholders: from employees, customers and suppliers to shareholders, the wider community and environment at large.
+CVC recognizes that responsible investment decisions and the effective management of companies can create benefits for a broad range of stakeholders: from employees, customers and suppliers to shareholders, the wider community and environment at large.

-Therefore, CVC proactively integrates the consideration of sustainability related risks and opportunities into its investment processes, in line with its fiduciary duty.
+Therefore, CVC proactively integrates the consideration of sustainability related risks and opportunities into its investment processes, with the goal of maximizing returns for our investors.